-Given the challenging economic times in which we live, the prevailing austerity and political policy demanding yet more for less, your organisation may face reduced funding.
+Given the challenging economic times in which we live, the prevailing austerity and political policy demanding yet more for less, your organisation may find its funding has been reduced.

-This may be in the form of reduced grants, subsidies, commissions, contracts or even available cash that people have for donations.
+This may occur in several ways.
+Reduced grants, subsidies, commissions, contracts are all common.
+People may have less available cash for giving donations.

-Regardless of sector or cause of your reduced funding, it means you have less money.
+Regardless of business sector; or, the reason that your funding has been reduced, you have less money.
 This may well come at a time when the demand for your services has increased rather than decreased.

 Our work across public, not-for-profit and charity organisations experiencing reduced funding takes a number of forms; we can work with you to: